 Graves' disease is an autoimmune disease that causes the thyroid gland to produce too much thyroid hormone, leading to hyperthyroidism.
 One of the most significant symptoms of Graves' disease is weight loss, even with an increased appetite and food intake, related to an elevated metabolism.

 Hashimoto's disease is perhaps one of the most notorious diseases that prevents weight loss.
 Unlike Graves' disease that leads to hyperthyroidism, Hashimoto's disease results to an underactive thyroid, also known as hypothyroidism.
 A slowed down metabolism makes weight gain that much easier and weight loss that much more difficult, especially if left untreated.

 8. Irritable Bowel Disease

-Although the cause of irritable bowel disease (IBD) is not exactly known, researches believe genetics, the environment, and an overactive immune system are responsible.
+Although the cause of irritable bowel disease (IBD) is not exactly known, researchers believe genetics, the environment, and an overactive immune system are responsible.
 IBD is primarily broken down into Crohn's disease and ulcerative colitis (UC); Crohn's disease is characterized by inflammation throughout any part of the digestive tract, though mostly affects the end of the small intestine (the ileum) where it joins the beginning of the large intestine (the colon), while ulcerative colitis is limited to the large intestine, including a segment or the entire portion of the rectum and colon.
 Aside from the areas affected, untreated IBD can cause unpleasant GI symptoms, including nutrient malabsorption and diarrhea, that may result to weight loss.